adevur/docker-easy-samba/docs/DOCUMENTATION.md

 - [`networking`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#networking): it describes how you can set up networking, in order to connect to `easy-samba`'s containers from a SAMBA client.

+- [`run easy-samba in production`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#run-easy-samba-in-production): it describes how you can set up `easy-samba` to run in a Linux server for production use (e.g. registering `easy-samba` as a `systemd` service, automatizing updates, ...).

 - [`understanding logs`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#understanding-logs): it describes how you can retrieve logs for `easy-samba`, and how to read them.

 - [`how easy-samba works`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#how-easy-samba-works): it describes the inner mechanics of `easy-samba`, and how it works in detail.